-542 A model like that (full track and trace system) is possible and allows for full traceability of products along 543 the supply-chain, with clear advantages over simpler systems with a more limited scope.
-On the other 544 hand, a model like that is complex and generates higher costs and need for resources.
+A model like that (full Track and Trace system) is possible and allows for full traceability of products along the supply-chain, with clear advantages over simpler systems with a more limited scope.
+On the other hand, a model like that is complex and generates higher costs and need for resources.

-- 545 Examples of this kind of systems already in place include Russia and the USA.
-The key difference is 546 that while in Russia there is a central repository to which all submissions and queries are sent, in the 547 USA there is no central database, and each stakeholder must provide a way to allow its data to be 548 queried. - 549 At the other end of the complexity scale, there are simplified systems where data are only collected at 550 key data points.
+Examples of this kind of systems already in place include Turkey and Russia, both of these use a central repository to which all submissions and queries are sent.

+At the other end of the complexity scale, there are simplified systems where data are only collected at key data points.

-551 The system developed by the European Union is shown in figure 10.
-This system envisages mandatory 552 serialisation (inclusion of the serial numbers unique for packs of medicinal products in the database) at 553 manufacturers' level, and mandatory verification of such numbers during the dispensing process, by a 554 health care professional (usually a pharmacist).
-Only partial or for-cause verification of the serial 555 numbers is foreseen in between, during distribution (i.e. verification by distributors).
+The system developed by the European Union is shown in figure 10.
+This system envisages mandatory serialisation (inclusion of the serial numbers unique for packs of medicinal products in the database) at manufacturers' level, and mandatory verification of such numbers during the dispensing process, by a health care professional (usually a pharmacist).
+Only partial or for-cause verification of the serial numbers is foreseen in between, during distribution (i.e. verification by distributors).

-558 Figure 10: Simplified System
+Figure 10: Simplified System

-560 The main advantage of simplified systems is reduced costs and use of resources, in particular during 561 distribution, at a price of a decreased traceability.
+The main advantage of simplified systems is reduced costs and use of resources, in particular during distribution, at a price of a decreased traceability.

 The simplified system in Figure 10 is a subset of the full T&T system in Figure 9.
-They are not mutually exclusive, and interconnection can be achieved among full T&T systems and simplified ones.
+They are not mutually exclusive, and interconnection can be achieved among full traceability systems and simplified ones.

-566 Centralised or Distributed Data
+Centralised or Distributed Data

-567 A central database or repository is generally the most efficient and simple way of allowing traceability 568 data from multiple parties to be reported, stored and queried.
-It is perfectly possible however to design 569 a system with distributed databases where each originator stores their own data.
+A central database or repository is generally the most efficient and simple way of allowing traceability data from multiple parties to be reported, stored and queried.
+It is perfectly possible however to design a system with distributed databases where each originator stores their own data.

-570 If e.g. data associated with any pack of a medicinal product are to be accessed or queried by all the 571 actors in the supply chain, the distributed databases option needs development of mechanisms for 572 access to data and/or querying the databases, which can be rather complex.
+If, for example, data associated with any pack of a medicinal product are to be accessed or queried by all the actors in the supply chain, the distributed databases option needs development of mechanisms for access to data and/or querying the databases, which can be rather complex.

-- 573 The 3 main available types of architecture for collecting and reporting of data are briefly described 574 below: - 1.
-Centralised:
+The 3 main available types of architecture[8] for collecting and reporting of data are briefly described below:

+1. Centralised:

-576 Centralised registration of entities and reporting of traceability data to a single (usually managed by a 577 government agency) database or repository.
-This have been adopted, with different specificities, by 578 most countries with traceability systems, including the EU, Russia and Brazil.
+Centralised registration of entities and reporting of traceability data to a single (usually managed by a government agency) database or repository.
+This have been adopted, with different specificities, by most countries with traceability systems, including Turkey, the EU, Russian Federation and Brazil.

-579 The two main variations are the "hub and spoke" architecture of the EU and the single central repository 580 used elsewhere, as shown in figure 11 and 12.
+The two main variations are the 'hub and spoke' architecture of the EU and the single central repository used elsewhere, as shown in figure 11 and 12.